spearwolf/signalize/README.md

 - __signals__
   - like state variables with hidden superpowers
-  - when the value of a signal changes, all subscribers are automatically informed
+  - when the value of a signal changes, all observers are automatically informed
 - __effects__
-  - are callback functions that are automatically executed when one or more signals &mdash; _which are read within the effect function_ &mdash; change
+  - are functions that are _automatically executed_ when one or more signals change
-  - just think of it as a standalone `useEffect()` hook (but without react :wink:)
+  - just think of it as a next-gen and independent `useEffect()` hook (but without the limitations imposed by react :wink:)
-- __connections__
+- __building blocks__
-  - which are basically _links_ between signals and functions
+  - connect independent logical modules together
   - like the geometry node connections in blender or the node connections in blueprints of the unreal engine

 A __functional API__ is provided, as well as a __class-based API that uses decorators__.